irsbugs/irsbugs3.github.io/pages/readme-src/README.md

 └── conf.py <-- The python program that Nikola runs.
 It contains many constants that you modify. <br>
 </p>

-Every directory has a README.rst file that contains a brief explanation of what is in that directory.
+Most directories have a README.rst file that contains a brief explanation of what is in that directory.
 These README.rst files are omitted in the above tree diagram to make it easier to comprehend the diagram.
 Although the README files are passed to the "main" branch their contents are not normally displayed by the website.